ARE THERE IGNITABLE LIQUID RESIDUES IN THE DEBRIS?

 - CNG bus explosion (NSFs escape death by 15 minutes)

-To find out more about the chemistry of fires and the challenges in fire debris analysis, look out for our article “Fire and Explosion” featured in the February 2016 issue of the Singapore Law Gazette.
+To find out more about the chemistry of fires and the challenges in fire debris analysis, read our article “Fire and Explosion” featured in the February 2016 issue of the Singapore Law Gazette.